The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Why it matters: SLA targets are marketing.
 Actual uptime is operations.
 A CRM outage during your quarter-end sprint costs real revenue.

-Strong answer: Public status page with historical data showing 99.9%+ actual uptime.
+Strong answer: Public status page with historical data showing high-nines actual uptime.
 They can point to specific incidents and resolution times.

 Pricing & Contract

 Why it matters: CRM pricing pages show base per-seat cost.
-By the time you add reporting, API access, phone integration, and SSO, the real cost is often 2–3x the listed price.
+By the time you add reporting, API access, phone integration, and SSO, the real cost often runs two to three times the listed price.

-Strong answer: A written quote with line items: 25 seats × $X = $Y, plus Z add-ons = $W total.
+Strong answer: A written quote with line items: 25 seats at the per-seat rate, plus each add-on, summing to a total.
 If the quote has vague line items like “Platform Fee” or “Success Package,” push back.

 Is there a price escalation clause at renewal?
 What’s the cap?

-Strong answer: Fixed pricing for the full contract term, or a capped escalator (e.g., CPI + 3%) with 90-day advance notice.
-If they won’t disclose escalation terms, assume 10%.
+Strong answer: Fixed pricing for the full contract term, or a capped escalator (for example, CPI plus a few points) with 90-day advance notice.
+If they won’t disclose escalation terms, assume the worst case.

 If we need to reduce seats mid-contract (layoffs, restructuring), what happens?

 Why it matters: Most CRM contracts don’t allow mid-term seat reduction.
-You’ll keep paying for 25 seats even if your team shrinks to 15.
+You’ll keep paying for the original seat count even if your team shrinks substantially.

 Strong answer: Downgrade flexibility: reduce seats at next renewal with 30-day notice, or mid-term reduction with a modest adjustment fee (not full remaining commitment).